CreaTiVeUK/DevOps-Course-Starter/README.md

 ```
 Safely store your password and do not commit it!

-4. Add and save your trello secrets, by adding the following variables in and replacing the dots with your values:
+4. Add and save your Mongo DB secrets, by adding the following variables in and replacing the dots with your values:
-trello_api_key=...
-trello_token=...
-trello_url=...
-trello_board_id=...
+mongo_con_string=...
+mongo_db_name=...

 5. Edit the inventory file by adding your managed node IPs, where you will deploy the app to i.e.: